jon-mil-92/DisplayHotKeys/distribution/README.txt

 2. Unzip the archive.

-3. Double-click the DisplayHotKeys executable file or create a shortcut to run the application.
+3. Double-click the DisplayHotKeysLauncher executable file or create a shortcut to the launcher to run the application.

 #### Installer